DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager-v1beta1/readme.md

 await gapi.client.projects.delete({ projectId: "projectId",  });

 /*
-Lists Organization resources that are visible to the user and satisfy the specified filter.
-This method returns Organizations in an unspecified order.
-New Organizations do not necessarily appear at the end of the list.
+Lists Projects that are visible to the user and satisfy the specified filter.
+This method returns Projects in an unspecified order.
+New Projects do not necessarily appear at the end of the list.
 */
-await gapi.client.organizations.list({  });
+await gapi.client.projects.list({  });

 /*
-Sets the access control policy on an Organization resource.
+Sets the IAM access control policy for the specified Project.
 Replaces any existing policy.

-The `resource` field should be the organization's resource name, e.g. "organizations/123".
+The following constraints apply when using `setIamPolicy()`:

++ Project does not support `allUsers` and `allAuthenticatedUsers` as `members` in a `Binding` of a `Policy`.

++ The owner role can be granted only to `user` and `serviceAccount`.

++ Service accounts can be made owners of a project directly without any restrictions.
+However, to be added as an owner, a user must be invited via Cloud Platform console and must accept the invitation.

++ A user cannot be granted the owner role using `setIamPolicy()`.
+The user must be granted the owner role using the Cloud Platform Console and must explicitly accept the invitation.

++ Invitations to grant the owner role cannot be sent using `setIamPolicy()`; they must be sent only using the Cloud Platform Console.

++ Membership changes that leave the project without any owners that have accepted the Terms of Service (ToS) will be rejected.

++ If the project is not part of an organization, there must be at least one owner who has accepted the Terms of Service (ToS) agreement in the policy.
+Calling `setIamPolicy()` to remove the last ToS-accepted owner from the policy will fail.
+This restriction also applies to legacy projects that no longer have owners who have accepted the ToS.
+Edits to IAM policies will be rejected until the lack of a ToS-accepting owner is rectified.

++ Calling this method requires enabling the App Engine Admin API.

+Note: Removing service accounts from policies or changing their roles can render services completely inoperable.
+It is important to understand how the service account is being used before removing or updating its roles.
 */
-await gapi.client.organizations.setIamPolicy({ resource: "resource",  });
+await gapi.client.projects.setIamPolicy({ resource: "resource",  });

 /*
-Gets the access control policy for an Organization resource.
-May be empty if no such policy or resource exists.
-The `resource` field should be the organization's resource name, e.g. "organizations/123".
+Creates a Project resource.

+Initially, the Project resource is owned by its creator exclusively.
+The creator can later grant permission to others to read or update the Project.

+Several APIs are activated automatically for the Project, including Google Cloud Storage.
 */
-await gapi.client.organizations.getIamPolicy({ resource: "resource",  });
+await gapi.client.projects.create({  });

 /*
-Fetches an Organization resource identified by the specified resource name.
+Returns the IAM access control policy for the specified Project.
+Permission is denied if the policy or the resource does not exist.
 */
-await gapi.client.organizations.get({ name: "name",  });

-/*
-Updates an Organization resource identified by the specified resource name.
-*/
-await gapi.client.organizations.update({ name: "name",  });

-/*
-Returns permissions that a caller has on the specified Organization.
-The `resource` field should be the organization's resource name, e.g. "organizations/123".
-*/
-await gapi.client.organizations.testIamPermissions({ resource: "resource",  });
+await gapi.client.projects.getIamPolicy({ resource: "resource",  });
 ```